 The program includes:

-- Participation in the Global Voices Research Fellowship; and
+- Participation in the Global Voices Research Fellowship to develop your understanding of the key issues of the summit; and

 Who can apply?